 Every five years Metro COG retains consultant services for F-M Metro area-wide traffic counts.
 The purposes of these counts is for developing a data set to which the regional travel demand model can be calibrated.
-The counts are also used for other purposes such as: corridor studies, jurisdictional needs, traffic requests by the public, and more.
+The count are also used for other purposes such as: corridor studies, jurisdictional needs, traffic requests by the public, and more.

 The last F-M Metro area-wide counts were conducted in 2015.
-While these new counts will be six years apart from the 2021 counts, it was decided that the counts should take place in 2021 versus 2020, to correlate with the timing of NDDOT's traffic counting effort in the eastern portion of the state.
-While unintended, this turned out to be advantageous due to the unusually low traffic volumes in much of 2020 as a result of the pandemic.
+While these new counts will be six years apart from the 2021 counts, it was decided that the counts should take place in 2021 versus 2020.

 Attached is the draft RFP for the 2021 Fargo-Moorhead Metro Area-Wide Traffic Counts.
 The project budget is \$130,000 with counts at 515 locations.
-The number of counts may be subject to change (see this memo's last paragraphs for more details).
+The number of counts may be subject to change (see paragraph below for more details).
 It is planned that these counts would begin in early-May and be completed in mid-October.